 – 2 racquets as soon as the tennis player breaks strings during play.
 Ideally, everyone must have two matching racquets in their bag at all times.
 That goes for beginners and regular players.

 – 3 or more racquets when the tennis player breaks more than one racquet string per play.
 As a general rule, players should carry two extra racquets in their bags.
-If players breaks frequently 2 racquet strings per play, they should have 4 racquets since they never want to rely on the last racquet in their bag, in case that the strings break by accident and if the stringer cannot restring their racquets quickly enough.
+If players breaks frequently 2 racquet strings per play, they should have 4 racquets since they never want to rely on the last racquet in their bag, in case the strings break by accident and if the stringer cannot restring their racquets quickly enough.

 Depending on the type of bag, there are many different compartments.
-Shoe compartments, thermal compartments (too keep your racquets cool and dry), and compartments for clothes which are the most frequent in tennis bags.
+Shoe compartments, thermal compartments (to keep your racquets cool and dry), and compartments for clothes which are the most frequent in tennis bags.